 She has previously served as Curator and Director of Exhibitions at The Fabric Workshop and Museum; Senior Curator at the John Michael Kohler Arts Center; Curatorial Assistant of the Roger Brown Study Collection at the School of the Art Institute of Chicago; and has led large-scale projects and public art programs around the United States and abroad.

-Kim Nguyen is the Program Director of Artistic Initiatives at the Ruth Foundation for the Arts.
+Kim Nguyen is a Program Director at the Ruth Foundation for the Arts.
 She previously served as Curator and Head of Programs at CCA Wattis Institute in San Francisco, and prior to that held the role of Director/Curator at Artspeak in Vancouver.
 Throughout her career, Kim has demonstrated a commitment to artistic excellence and risk-taking, supporting under-recognized artists and practices, and institution building.

 Focusing on contemporary practices and the production of new work, she has worked closely with a wide range of artists, including recent projects with Maia Cruz Palileo, Jeffrey Gibson, Josh Faught, Cinthia Marcelle, Hồng-Ân Trương, Abbas Akhavan, Akosua Adoma Owusu, Ken Lum, and Trinh T. Minh-ha.
 In addition to her curatorial work, she maintains an active writing practice, having contributed to catalogues and curatorial publications nationally and internationally, and has taught at California College of the Arts.

-Rachel Reichert is the Program Director – Sites & Stewardship for the Ruth Foundation for the Arts.
+Rachel Reichert is a Program Director for the Ruth Foundation for the Arts.
 As an artist and a practitioner, she brings an intimate understanding of artist needs, community development, and organizational sustainability, blurring the lines between art, history, and cultural preservation.
 Throughout her career, Rachel has focused on the support and care of artists and artist legacy through the development of artist residencies, experimental art schools, small museums, and cultural spaces.

 Before joining the Ruth Foundation, she served as the Director of the James Castle House and the Cultural Sites Manager for the City of Boise’s Department of Arts and History, where she transformed Castle’s residence into a world-class art museum and artist residency.
 She co-founded The Atlanta School, a small art and architecture school embedded within a historic mining town where the end of a dirt road becomes a site for experimentation and community building.
 She has served as an executive member of the Historic Artist Homes and Studios program and maintains an active studio practice.